Average Flooring Installation Cost Per Sq Ft in 2026

 Regional Pricing: Where You Live Matters

-Your local economy heavily influences the average in 2026.
+In the U.S., your local economy heavily influences the average in 2026.
+The comparison below starts with U.S. pricing, then shows UK, Canada, and Australia for context.
 For more detailed local cost data, sites like Angi track regional averages.

 $9.00-$16.00 per sq ft